Book Talk: Elizabeth Gilbert returns to fiction in latest work

-NEW YORK (Reuters) - Best-known recently for her nonfiction work on self-discovery and marriage, Elizabeth Gilbert, author of the best-selling memoir “Eat Pray Love”, returns to fiction with a new novel, “The Signature of All Things.”
+NEW YORK, Feb 20 (Reuters) - Best-known recently for her nonfiction work on self-discovery and marriage, Elizabeth Gilbert, author of the best-selling memoir “Eat Pray Love”, returns to fiction with a new novel, “The Signature of All Things.”

 Written 13 years after her last novel, the book follows Alma Whittaker, a brilliant 19th century botanist who lives a privileged but isolated life on a large estate.
 After her father’s death, she relinquishes that world and travels the globe.